byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 **2) Home ferment Kefir whey or sauerkraut juice**

-Kefir Whey made avalable from straining kefir milk through cloth to separate the milk solids from the liquid whey.
-If not avalable then add 1 part fermented rice water to 10 parts whole milk, cover and allow to ferment 10 - 14 days.
+Kefir Whey made available from straining kefir milk through cloth to separate the milk solids from the liquid whey.
+If not available then add 1 part fermented rice water to 10 parts whole milk, cover and allow to ferment 10 - 14 days.
 The ferment will separate into three distinct layers.
 Use a turkey baster or some such device to retrieve the middle layer.

 **Next combine:**